Azure/azure-kusto-microhack1/README.md

 📆 Use table: `LogisticsTelemetry`

-✍🏻 Write a query to get only these specific desired columns: `deviceId`, `enqueuedTime`, `Temp`.
+✍🏻 Write a query to get only these specific columns: `deviceId`, `enqueuedTime`, `Temp`.
 Take an arbitrary 10 records from the past 90 days.

 🕵🏻 Hint 1: "ago"